John Lackey: Draft and minor leagues

-Anaheim Angels / Los Angeles Angels of Anaheim (2002–09)
+Anaheim Angels / Los Angeles Angels of Anaheim (2002–2009)

 2002

 The Angels called Lackey up to the major leagues on June 24, 2002, dropping his first major league start against the Texas Rangers.
 He was optioned back to Salt Lake, only to be recalled on June 28 to replace pitcher Al Levine.
 Two days later, he replaced Scott Schoeneweis in the Angels' rotation and gained his first victory against the cross-town rival Los Angeles Dodgers.
 Lackey was also the winning pitcher for the American League (AL) Wild Card-clinching victory against Texas on September 26.

 With the AL Wild Card in hand, the Angels began their march through the 2002 postseason, facing the New York Yankees in the American League Division Series (ALDS).
 He made his relief and postseason debut in Game 3, allowing two earned runs in the midst of an Angels rally to win 9–6.
 He gained his first postseason victory against the Minnesota Twins in Game 4 of the American League Championship Series (ALCS), pitching seven innings while allowing only three hits and striking out seven.

 With their victory in five games over the Twins, the Angels earned their first AL pennant and trip to the World Series.
-After starter Kevin Appier was pulled after two-plus innings in Game 2, Lackey pitched two innings giving up two earned runs on two hits, receiving a no-decision in the eventual 11–10 Angel victory over the San Francisco Giants.
+After starter Kevin Appier was pulled after two-plus innings in Game 2, Lackey pitched two innings giving up two earned runs on two hits, receiving a no-decision in the eventual 11–10 Angels victory over the San Francisco Giants.
 He started Game 4 of the Series, pitching four scoreless innings, but gaining a no-decision after allowing three hits and three earned runs in the 5th inning in the eventual Angels loss.

 However, in Game 7 of the World Series on October 27, 2002, Lackey allowed one earned run on four hits while striking out four in five innings, allowing the Angels to hold an early 4–1 lead to hand over to their bullpen trio of Brendan Donnelly, Francisco Rodríguez, and Troy Percival to seal their World Series title.
 Lackey became only the second rookie in World Series history to start and win Game 7, the other being Babe Adams of the 1909 Pittsburgh Pirates.
 It was the first of two Series title-clinching games in which he received credit as the winning pitcher.